mtthwmsn/progressbar/README.md

 });

 ```
+*This method will have no effects (and callback will not be executed) if the
-*If the progress bar is still at the start this method will have no effect.*
+progress bar is still at the start.*

 ### `pick(int stepNumber, fn callback())`

 Use `pick()` to move the progress bar to the requested `stepNumber`.
+The
-The following example moves the progress bar to step 2.
+following example moves the progress bar to step 2.

 ```js
 document.getElementById('progressbar').pick(1);